What is Scrum?

-Scrum is a simple framework that helps you and your team build complex products together.
+Scrum is a simple framework that helps you and your team build complex products.
+In other words, it provides a structured approach to development, which improves teamwork and efficiency.

 Scrum is based on four key principles: